fcocjin/ReddyMicroRNA/README.md

 # Instructions <a id="instructions"></a>

 Once you have the proper software downloaded on your computer, you are ready to begin!
-There are two ways to run AvianScreen, through the GUI or command line.
+There are two ways to run miRNAFinder, through the GUI or command line.
 The GUI provides full functionality and is geared towards the average user.
 More experienced users and programmers, however, may find command line easier and more robust to use.
+Again, all scripts referenced in the instructions can be found on our [GitHub](https://github.com/fcocjin/ReddyMicroRNA) and all sequence files can be found on [Google Drive](https://drive.google.com/folderview?id=0B51XeDdO69cnR1FoSU1nc0pkbWs&usp=sharing).

 ### Overview <a id="overview"></a>

-AvianScreen takes in miRNA sequences, either precursor or mature, from avian species and BLASTs the query against unannotated avian genomes.
+miRNAFinder takes in miRNA sequences, either precursor or mature, from avian species and BLASTs the query against unannotated avian genomes.
 Three files are outputted containing the BLAST results.
 One file contains the complete BLAST results from the program.
 The other files relay the top 100 hits to the user and genomic locations for reference.

 ### Input 1: miRNA Sequences <a id="input1"></a>